PolytechNS/ps8-24-snk-ridor/CONTRIBUTING.md

 If you wish to run the project without building it, simply pull the image from the GitHub Container Registry by running `docker pull ghcr.io/polytechns/ps8-24-snk-ridor:latest` before running the docker run command.

+## Running the Project with Docker Compose

+You can also run the project with docker-compose.
+To do so, run `docker compose up -d` in the root folder of the project (or `docker-compose up -d` for those with older docker installs).
+The project will then be accessible at http://localhost:8000.

 ## Commit Message Convention

 We use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) commit message convention.